slint-ui/slint/examples/README.md

 ![Screenshot of the IOT Dashboard](https://sixtyfps.io/resources/iot-dashboard_screenshot.png "IOT Dashboard")

+### External examples

+* [cargo-ui](https://github.com/sixtyfpsui/cargo-ui): A rust application that makes use of threads in the background.

 ## Loading the example with the `viewer`

 Simply load the .60 file with the viewer application